augustss/verse-semantics/Book/docs/01_expressions.md

 Process[GetData(), Transform]   # Nested calls, outer call may fail
 ```

-## Object Construction: Creating Instances
+## Object Construction

-Object construction uses a distinctive brace syntax that clearly indicates the creation of a new instance.
+Object construction uses a distinctive brace syntax to indicates the creation of a new instance.
 The syntax requires explicit field initialization using the `:=` operator:

 <!--
 point := struct{ X:int, Y:int }